-The state continues to maintain its "Good" or "No Flag" status in all categories.
+The state has maintained a 'good' or 'no flag' status in all categories since October of 2020.
+It is now a funciton of time and volume of data before the states overall status reverts to a 'good' status.
 The Department will continue to reach as close to 100% rating as possible in all categories.
 We do not foresee any difficulties in maintaining this status in the coming fiscal year.